mildsunrise/jackpifm/README.md

 If you want to generate your own blob, you can use [rds-utils][].

 **Note:** I haven't verified the feature works in this version.

+## Other options

+There are other options not explained here, that allow you to disable the pre-emphasis built-in filter, change the JACK client name, change resampling quality and more.
+Look at the help message and / or the code.

 ## Emission details